Sybl-ml/dodona/DEPLOYMENT.md

 fine-grained.
 These can be enabled by editing `backend/dcl/src/main.rs` and changing the value for the `dcl` to `LogLevel::Trace`.
 You can then rebuild and restart it to get the `trace` level logs.

+## Persistent Models

+The server also runs some persistent models for testing purposes, named `Minos` and `Belus`.
+These are defined in the `/etc/supervisor/conf.d/persistent_models.conf` file and will automatically reconnect to the DCL if it restarts (provided the models are started).